tcgumus/saman/readme.md

 This is a personal, free-time project with no funding.
 If you love it, consider supporting its development.

-This font is under SIL Open Font License 1.1 and you can use them freely in your products & projects - print or digital, commercial or otherwise.
-However, you can't sell the fonts on their own.
+This font is under SIL Open Font License 1.1 and you can use it freely in your products & projects - print or digital, commercial or otherwise.
+However, you can't sell it on your own.